-- A significant part of the body mass doesn't move/is not displaced relatively to the Horse. - The CoG should have nearly the same distance to the ground, because parts of the body absorb the up and down movement of the Horse. - The exercise is held for at least one complete canter stride in Compulsory Test and in the Technical Exercises, and for the defined number of strides in Free Test and the Additional Exercises in Technical Test. - Compulsory exercises are to be held for four canter strides. - Technical Test exercises are to be held for three canter strides. - Free Test exercises are to be held for three canter strides. - Additional exercises in Technical Test are to be held for three canter strides
+- A significant part of the body mass doesn't move/is not displaced relatively to the Horse. - A static exercise can include a movement part (e.g. moving legs in handstand, prince with moving upper body). - The Center of Gravity should have nearly the same distance to the ground as parts of the body absorb the up and down movement of the Horse. - The exercise is held for at least one complete canter stride or more (in the required canter). - Exercise is to be held: - o in Compulsory for four canter strides or more - o in all other tests for three canter strides or more